 In some cases, the Send and Attach buttons in Thunderbird may disappear if the toolbar they are located on is somehow hidden.
 If that is the case, simply pressing Alt or F10 when you are in a Compose Message or Reply window will unhide all hidden toolbars.
 If pressing Alt or F10 doesn’t work for you, don’t give up hope and simply move onto the next solution.

 Your Send and Attach buttons may not be where they always are because the entire Composition toolbar (known as the Mail toolbar in older versions of Thunderbird) has been disabled.
 If that is the case, simply enabling the toolbar that has been disabled will cause your Send and Attach buttons to be restored.

-Make sure that the Menu bar, the Composition toolbar, the Formatting bar and the Status bar are all enabled.
-If one of these toolbars isn’t enabled, enable it.
+Make sure that the Menu bar, Composition toolbar, Formatting bar, and Status bar are all enabled.
+If any of these toolbars aren’t enabled, enable them.
 Save the changes and check to see if the Send and Attach buttons have been restored to their original positions.

 Solution 3: Restore the default button set on your Composition Toolbar

 If all of the toolbars in View > Toolbars are visible but you still can’t see the Send and/or Attach buttons, they may have somehow been moved out of their respective toolbar.
 To restore them, all you need to do is restore the default button set for the toolbar on which they are located – the Composition (or Mail) toolbar.

 Click on ‘View’ in the top left corner of the screen.
 Click on ‘Toolbars’.
 Click on ‘Customize’.
 Click on ‘Restore default set’.
 This will restore all toolbar layouts to their default configurations.